Night Blooming Cereus

 There are several different plants that use the name night-blooming cereus, and we will be referring to Epiphyllum oxypetalum in this post.
 To make matters even more confusing, this plant and another, Selenicereus grandiflorus, sometimes share the nickname “queen of the night plant.”

-Like the queen of the night, our night-blooming cereus blooms only at night and when the flower closes at the first hint of daylight, it never reopens.
+Like the queen of the night, our girl blooms only at night and when the flower closes at the first hint of daylight, it never reopens.
 The flowers are huge, white and highly fragrant.
 A climbing plant, it can reach a height of 30 feet.

-If you live in a warm, tropical climate you can grow the night-blooming cereus outdoors (technically hardy in USDA zones 10 and up).
+If you live in a warm, tropical climate you can grow this stunner outdoors (technically hardy in USDA zones 10 and up).
 The rest of us must be content to grow it in a pot, allowing it to summer outdoors and bringing it indoors when the weather cools.

 Let’s take a look at what it takes to grow this tropical beauty.